 Jurisdiction-level data for individual courts is available at virginiacourtfile.com/charges/dui-dwi.
 Officer-level case statistics are available at virginiacourtfile.com/officers.

 Methodology.
-All figures are derived from public Virginia court records for cases filed in calendar year 2025.
-The dataset covers 34,893 DUI/DWI cases (30,079 district + 4,814 circuit) across 125 jurisdictions.
-Dismissed includes nolle prosequi and judicial dismissals, reported separately throughout.
+All figures are derived from public Virginia court records for criminal cases filed January 1 – December 31, 2025.
+The dataset covers 23,651 DUI/DWI cases (20,763 district + 2,888 circuit).
+Combined dismissal reports nolle prosequi and judicial dismissals together; the two are reported separately throughout.
 Reduced means the original charge was amended to a lesser offense at disposition.
-Jurisdictions with fewer than 50 resolved cases are excluded from ranked tables; the 20-case minimum applies to the full dataset.
+Jurisdictions with fewer than 50 resolved cases are excluded from ranked tables.
 Regional groupings (Northern Virginia, Hampton Roads, Richmond Metro, Southwest VA) are editorial.
 Full definitions at /methodology.

 Data last updated: May 2, 2026 · VirginiaCourtFile.com · Contact